EffiSciencesResearch/hackathon42/README.md

 For the jury prizes, participants will have to show their code to the jury and are free to ask the jury if they want to pitch a good idea.
 Even if they don't have a good score on the leaderboard, the jury will take these elements into consideration.

 Evaluation criteria:
-- We make the people who are in the top 20 of the leaderboard
 - Interviews with the top 20 teams to understand their approaches
 - New methods will be strongly favored.
 - A beautiful ML method will be strongly preferred.